-Best practice would call for the aggregate report to take the form of an annual narrative report with information regarding both financial and non- financial performance.
-Some jurisdictions, may produce an annual aggregate report as part of their regular reporting to the legislature or as a part of the annual budget process.
+Best practice would call for the aggregate report to take the form of an annual narrative report with information regarding both financial and non-financial performance.
+Some jurisdictions may produce an annual aggregate report as part of their regular reporting to the legislature or as a part of the annual budget process.
 Others may produce an online inventory of financial (and non-financial) indicators, which depending on the level of detail may fulfil the same function.
 Ad hoc reporting is generally not considered to fulfill the same accountability and transparency function as a "classic" aggregate report.
 The use of digital technologies may support features allowing users to interact with the aggregate data, making it searchable and downloadable in either aggregate or disaggregate format.
-The annual aggregate report should be made available to the public developing a website, which allows for the general public easy access to information.
-Many ownership entities have Such websites that provide a one-stop-shop on can provide information both on the organisation of the ownership function, and the general ownership policy, as well the annual aggregate report as information about the size, evolution, performance and value of the state sector.
+The annual aggregate report should be made available to the public The ownership entity should consider eveloping a website, which allows for the general public easy access to information.
+Many ownership entities have Such websites can that provide one-stop-shop information both on the organisation of the ownership function, and the general ownership policy, as well as the annual aggregate report information about the size, evolution, performance and value of the state sector.